thomasgtaylor/how.wtf/content/post/2023-06-01-what-is-the-apropos-command-in-linux.md

 ---
-title: What is the apropos command in Linux
-date: 2023-06-01T23:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-01 23:40:00-04:00
 description: What is the apropos command in Linux?
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: What is the apropos command in Linux
 ---

 Recently, I was made aware of the `apropos` command in Linux.
 What is it?
 What is it used for?